 New filters are available from a local distributor.
 Place filter in slot with filter arrow facing direction of airflow.
 Replace filter access doors with screws previously removed.

-CAUTION: Never operate unit without a filter or with filter access door removed.
+Failure to follow this caution could result in equipment damage.
+Never operate unit without a filter or with filter access door removed.
 Damage to blower motor may result.

 B. Coil, Drain Pan, and Condensate Drain